ManishChembeti/Traffic-Sign-Classifier-usingCNN-Tensorflow-and-Open-Cv/README.md

 In the real-world, traffic sign recognition is a two-stage process:

 Localization: Detect and localize where in an input image/frame a traffic sign is.

 Recognition: Take the localized ROI and actually recognize and classify the traffic sign.

 Deep learning object detectors can perform localization and recognition in a single forward-pass of the network.

+****DATASET DOWNLOAD WHERE AND HOW?****

+From here we’ll download the GTSRB dataset from online.
+Simply click the “Download (300MB)” button in the website menubar and follow the prompts to sign in using one of the third party authentication partners or with your email address.
+You may then click the “Download (300MB)” button once more and your download will commence as shown.

+****STRUCTURAL REPRESENTATION:****

+Basically when an image is passed to a model, it is passed through 2 convolution layer followed by a maximum pooling layer of pooling size (2,2)
+Maximum pooling layer is used to reduce the dimensions but still retain the details of an image.
+This set is repeated for two times and then it is flattened and passed to a fully connected dense layer network.

+The activation functions used here are rectified linear unit functions, followed by another fully connected layer which runs on a softmax layer in order to predict the class of a traffic sign to which it belongs.
+The neural network architectural design that has been used in our project is presented in figure 2.